Lovely Momhood

 Do you want to keep the kids entertained indoors?
 Let them do Karaoke!

-This is so much fun, specially when you do it as a family.
-Get ready to laugh and dance as you sign along popular songs.
+This is so much fun, especially when you do it as a family.
+Get ready to laugh and dance as you sing along with popular songs.

-There are many Karaoke phone apps you can download that will do the trick.
-But, if you want to make it official and declare Karaoke a regular weekly activity for the entire family consider this cool Karaoke microphone for kids.
+You can download many Karaoke phone apps that will do the trick.
+But, if you want to make it official and declare Karaoke a regular weekly activity for the entire family, consider this cool Karaoke microphone for kids.

-This BlueFire Wireless 4 in 1 Bluetooth Karaoke Microphone is a portable, hand-held wireless microphones that can be used as microphone, Bluetooth speaker, loudspeaker, recorder.
-It can easily connect via Bluetooth or 3.5mm audio jack to your iPhone/Android Phone/Tablet/PC, or you can also insert a TF Card to use the microphone.
+This BlueFire Wireless 4 in 1 Bluetooth Karaoke Microphone is a portable, hand-held wireless microphone that can be used as a microphone, Bluetooth speaker, loudspeaker, recorder.
+It can easily connect via Bluetooth or a 3.5mm audio jack to your iPhone/Android Phone/Tablet/PC, or you can also insert a TF card to use the microphone.

 32. Put together a fashion show

 Fashion shows are so much fun, especially for older kids.
-Let the kids sort through their closet (or yours if you dare) and organize a fashion show.
-Remember to specify rules before the catwalk begins, “every clothing item you use, must be put pack in it’s place once the show is over.”
+Let the kids sort through their closets (or yours if you dare) and organize a fashion show.
+Remember to specify rules before the catwalk begins: ” Every clothing item you use must be put back in its place once the show is over.”

 33. Balloon rain

 This activity is so simple, yet they love it!
-Simply inflate a handful of balloons and make them rain.
+Inflate a handful of balloons and make them rain.

 Here are some fun ones: